 For the most current voting information, please visit the Cook County Clerk’s Website.

-If you are already registered to vote, you may check your voter registration status here, as well as your polling place location and sample ballots.
+If you are already registered to vote, you may check your voter registration status here, as well as your polling place location and the elected officials for your precinct.

 Your registration is permanent unless you move or change your name.